-The Account also contains revaluation gains accumulated on Property, Plant and Equipment before 1st April 2007, the date that the Revaluation Reserve was created to hold such gains.
+The Account also contains revaluation gains accumulated on Property, Plant and Equipment before 1 April 2007, the date that the Revaluation Reserve was created to hold such gains.

-Note 6 on page 57 provides details of the source of all the transactions posted to the Account, apart from those involving the Revaluation Reserve.
+Note 6 provides details of the source of all the transactions posted to the Account, apart from those involving the Revaluation Reserve.

-31 st March 2018 £'000 31 st March 2019 £'000 23,604 Balance at 1 April Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: 24,403 (1,974) Charges for depreciation and impairment of non-current assets (3,679) 21,630 20,724 Capital financing applied in the year; Use of Capital Receipts to finance new capital 0 expenditure Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement 406 395 that have been applied to capital financing Statutory provision for the financing of capital 243 1,196 investment charged against the General Fund balance Capital expenditure charged against the General Fund 1,484 1,073 balance 455 Movement in the Donated Asset Account credited to the 109 Income and Expenditure Statement 94 24,403 Balance at 31 March 23,406 in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
-However, statutory arrangements require benefits earned to be financed as the Authority makes employer's contributions to pension funds or eventually pay any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Authority has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.
+2018/2019 £'000 2019/2020 £'000 24,403 Balance at 1 April Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: 23,406 (3,679) Charges for depreciation and impairment of non-current assets Amount of non-current assets written out on disposal or sale as part of the gain/loss on disposal to the (3,432) 0 Comprehensive Income and Expenditure Statement (1,009) 20,724 18,965 406 Capital financing applied in the year; Use of Capital Receipts to finance new capital expenditure Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement 1,306 243 that have been applied to capital financing Statutory provision for the financing of capital 312 1,484 investment charged against the General Fund balance Capital expenditure charged against the General Fund 1,584 455 balance Movement in the Donated Asset Account credited to the 362 94 Income and Expenditure Statement 81 23,406 Balance at 31 March 22,610